OksanaShulha/oksanashulha/README.md

 I dream of becoming a cool webdeveloper and webdesigner and I am here :octocat: to experiment new things, create funny projects and learn programming tutorials.

-- 🔭 I’m currently participating in HackYourFuture Belgium Coding School and I'm interested in VScode, HTML, CSS and Javascript.
+- 🔭 I’m currently participating in HackYourFuture Belgium Coding School and I'm interested in *VScode, HTML, CSS* and *Javascript*.
 - 🌱 I’m currently learning Dutch.
 Besides Dutch, I speak English, Russian and Ukrainian.
 - 🤔 I’m looking for help with development and with all the related program.
 - 📫 How to reach me: